Tobin Bell: 2014–present: Later work and return to the Saw franchise

-Bell guest starred in a September 2019 episode of Creepshow, alongside Giancarlo Esposito in the segment "Gray Matter" that is based on King's short story of the same name.
+Bell guest starred in a September 2019 episode of Creepshow, alongside Giancarlo Esposito in the segment "Gray Matter" that is based on King's short story.
 In May 2021, he played Dr. Lasher in an eight-part found footage fictional podcast series, The Gloom.
 The series is about a string of unsolved crimes committed by a group of teens in the 1990s while an investigative journalist uncovers a supernatural cover-up that is tied to her past.
 In March 2023, he played Von in the indie psychological thriller ReBroken.
-Bell will play Jigsaw once again in the tentatively titled, Saw X, scheduled for release in October 2023.
+Bell played Kramer once again in Saw X, released in September 2023.
+The film received positive reviews, with Bell's performance and his return as a main character being praised by critics.
+For his performance, Bell was nominated for the "Best Actor in a Horror Movie" award at the 4th Critics' Choice Super Awards, and "Best Lead Performance" at the Fangoria Chainsaw Awards.
+Bell is set to reprise the role once more in Saw XI.

 Personal life

-Bell coaches a Little League Baseball team and flag football.
-His other hobbies include hiking and playing guitar.
-He is a member of the Academy of Motion Picture Arts and Sciences.
+Bell has two sons.
+He has coached a Little League Baseball team and flag football, with other hobbies including hiking and playing guitar.